 Substantial fuel savings can be realized by operating the unit ventilator system at a reduced room setting at night and during other unoccupied periods, such as weekends and holidays.
-Units with steam or hot-water coils will provide convective heat during the setback period.
 If the space temperature falls below the setting of the unoccupied thermostat, the unit fans will be brought on to provide additional heat.
 Units with electric heat coils do not provide convective heat.
 The electric coil and the unit fans will be brought on to maintain the thermostat setting.